opentargets-archive/BioDataEU_2018/README.md

-# Wellcome Genome Campus Hackathon (BioDataHack_2018)
+# BioDataWorld Congress 2018 (BioDataEU_2018)
-## 2-3 July 2018
+## 28 November 2018
-Two-day event hosted on the Genome Campus with an opportunity to creatively and collaboratively address challenges in the sphere of genomes and biodata.
+One day event hosted at the Basel Congress Center with an opportunity to creatively and collaboratively address challenges in target identification and validation.

 ## The Open Targets challenge
-how can we predict opportunities to repurpose drugs to treat unmet patient need?
+Explore relationships between individual variables and clinical success. how can we predict opportunities to repurpose drugs to treat unmet patient need?

 Join this challenge if you have one or more skills listed below: